Deep Policy Iteration with Integer Programming for Inventory Management: Introduction

 Our work is related to the following different streams of literature: (1) parametric policies, (2) approximate dynamic programming (ADP), (3) reinforcement learning (RL) and (4) mathematical programming based RL.
 As the literature in these topics, in general and even within the context of supply chain and inventory management specifically, is quite vast, we describe the state-of-the art with select related literature that is most related to the current work.

-\paragraph{Parametric policies for inventory management: }The topic of inventory management has been studied for many years and it has a long history.
-The seminal work of~\citet{scarf1960optimality} shows that for a single node sourcing from a single supplier with infinite inventory, a constant lead time and an ordering cost with fixed and variable components, the optimal policy for back-ordered demand has a $(s,S)$ structure where $S$ is referred to as the order-up-level based on the inventory position (sum of on-hand inventory plus that in the pipeline, i.e., a collapsed inventory state) and $s$ an inventory position threshold, below which orders are placed.
+\paragraph{Parametric policies for inventory management:} The topic of inventory management has been extensively studied over the years and has a long history.
+The seminal work of \citet{scarf1960optimality} shows that for a single node sourcing from a single supplier with infinite inventory, a constant lead time, and an ordering cost with fixed and variable components, the optimal policy for back-ordered demand has an $(s,S)$ structure.
+Here, $S$ is referred to as the order-up-to level based on the inventory position (the sum of on-hand inventory plus that in the pipeline, i.e., a collapsed inventory state), and $s$ is an inventory position threshold below which orders are placed.
 This $(s,S)$ policy is commonly referred to as the base stock policy.

-For lost-sales demand settings, i.e., wherein demand excess of inventory is lost, when the lead times are non-zero, the structure of the optimal policy is unknown~\citep{zipkin2008old,zipkin2008structure} even in the single node setting sourcing from a single retailer.
-Moreover, base stock policies generally perform poorly~\citep{zipkin2008old}, except when penalty costs are large, when inventory levels are high and stock-outs are rare.
-In general, the optimal policy depends on the full-inventory pipeline, unlike the state-space collapse that is possible in back order settings, and the complexity grows exponentially in lead time.
-In these settings, \citet{huh2009asymptotic,goldberg2016asymptotic} respectively prove the following asymptotic optimality results (1) regarding the basestock policy when the penalties are high and (2) regarding the constant ordering policies when the lead times are large. \citet{xin2021understanding} combines these results to propose a capped base stock policy that is asymptotically optimal as the lead time increases and shows good empirical performance for smaller lead times.
+In lost-sales demand settings, where demand in excess of inventory is lost, the structure of the optimal policy is unknown when lead times are non-zero \citep{zipkin2008old, zipkin2008structure}, even in the single node setting sourcing from a single retailer.
+Moreover, base stock policies generally perform poorly in these settings \citep{zipkin2008old}, except when penalty costs are high, inventory levels are high, and stock-outs are rare.
+In general, the optimal policy depends on the full inventory pipeline, unlike the state-space collapse possible in back order settings \citep{levi20082}, and the complexity grows exponentially with lead time.
+In these settings, \citet{huh2009asymptotic} and \citet{goldberg2016asymptotic} respectively prove asymptotic optimality results for the base stock policy when penalties are high and for constant ordering policies when lead times are large. \citet{xin2021understanding} combines these results to propose a capped base stock policy that is asymptotically optimal as lead time increases and shows good empirical performance for smaller lead times. \citet{sheopuri2010new} prove that the lost sales problem is a special case of the dual sourcing problem (where a retail node has access to two external suppliers), and hence base stock policies are generally not optimal.
+In the dual sourcing setting, various heuristic policies extend the base stock policy with a constant order and/or cap that splits the order between the two suppliers depending on the inventory position across each.
+These include the Dual-Index \citep{veeraraghavan2008now}, Tailored Base-Surge \citep{allon2010global}, and Capped Dual Index policies \citep{sun2019robust}.